 The Overview Report is only available on our Business Plans, and is available specifically for Twitter and Facebook Pages.
-The Overview Report is not available on our Individual or Awesome Plans.
+The Overview Report is not available on our Free or Pro Plans.
 More information on our plans can be found here.

 IN THIS ARTICLE

 The Overview Report under Analytics, is currently available for Twitter and Facebook Pages.
 This is the report you’ll want to use to look at your overall engagement levels, as opposed to on a per-post basis, as you would find in the Posts Report.

 Keen to see Analytics and Reports in action?
 Join a Buffer for Business webinar →

 At the moment, you'll notice that there are more charts and tables available within the Overview Report for Twitter, than there are for Facebook.
 We aim to get new features out to you as soon as they're ready, so we're rolling out new elements of the Facebook Overview Report as they become available.